opendocsg/slw-judgments-backfill/2011_SGCA_59/report.md

 30     The Judge held as follows:

  (a) The absence of a quorum was, by statute, only a procedural irregularity.
-Both the procedural irregularity and the substance of the resolutions must be considered as part of the holistic approach mentioned in The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd [2008] 3 SLR(R) 121 (“ Oriental Insurance ”);
+Both the procedural irregularity and the substance of the resolutions must be considered as part of the holistic approach mentioned in The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd <span class="citation">[2008] 3 SLR(R) 121</span> (“ Oriental Insurance ”);

  (b) Where there is a deadlock in the sense that no quorum can be formed for a board meeting, to allow one party to push ahead with its agenda in the absence of the other party wa s prima facie a substantial injustice.
 It would be for the proposing party to persuade the court why the resolutions should nevertheless be validated;